 The firm was still trading under its original name as recently as 1969.

-Musical visitors to this site might like to try out this traditional Northumbrian air, originally called “Blackett O’ Wylam”, and presumably dedicated to Christopher Blackett or his descendants.
+Musical visitors to this site might like to try out the following traditional Northumbrian air, originally called “Blackett O’ Wylam”, and presumably dedicated to Christopher Blackett or his descendants.

 Of course there have been many musical Blacketts: